kubermatic/docs/content/kubermatic/master/architecture/logging_monitoring_alerting/customization/_index.en.md

         type: file
 ```

 Customizing the providers is especially important if you want to also add your own dashboards.
-You can point the `options.path` path to a new mounted volume to load dashboards from (see below).
+You can point the `options.path` path to a newly mounted volume to load dashboards from (see below).

 ### Dashboards

 Just like with datasources and providers, new dashboards can be placed in the existing `dashboards/` directory.
 Do note though that if you create a new folder (like `dashboards/example/`), you also must create a new dashboard provider to tell Grafana about it.
-Your dashboards will be loaded and included in the default ConfigMap, but without the new provider Grafana will not see them.
+Your dashboards will be loaded and included in the default ConfigMap, but without the new provider, Grafana will not see them.

 Following the example above, if you put your dashboards in `dashboards/example/`, you need a dashboard provider with the `options.path` set to `/grafana-dashboard-definitions/example`, because the ConfigMap is mounted to `/grafana-dashboard-definitions`.